 Although internet access is getting better, particularly in Havana, the country remains one of the least connected in the world.
 Because the service is prohibitively expensive, the vast majority of Cuban homes still aren’t wired for it.
 Most sites that cater to tourists — including hotels and restaurants — also lack service.

 Travelers need to purchase a prepaid NAUTA card (with a scratch-off username and password) before logging in.
-Rates for foreigners are fixed at 1.50 CUC ($1.50 USD) per hour when purchased from a state-run ETESCA telecommunications office (substantially more when bought from a hotel).
-The best place to find service is the lobby of most larger luxury hotels.
-Be prepared, however: the service can be maddeningly slow and unreliable.
+Rates for foreigners are fixed at 1 CUC (USD $1) per hour when purchased from a state-run ETESCA telecommunications office, or substantially more (as much as 12 CUC per hour) when bought from a hotel.
+A full list of all 725 internet-enabled locations in Cuba is available on the ETECSA website (Spanish language only).
+The best place to find service is in the lobby of most larger hotels in Havana.
+Be prepared, however: The service at even the best sites can be maddeningly slow and unreliable.

 American Credit Cards Don’t Work in Cuba

 Although Americans are now allowed to visit Cuba, the laws governing credit card use in the country still haven’t caught up.
 Almost all credit and debit cards issued from banks in the United States will not work anywhere in Cuba.
 What’s worse is that stories abound of travelers having their cards frozen and confiscated while traveling in the country.
 Which is why …